by Tony Vidler

 “They are not the problem, you are.
 The correct question is what should we doing about you“, I said.

-whoa…there’s a good way to begin losing a client….
+whoa…there’s a good way to begin losing a coaching client….

 Every so often when coaching or advising you have to thump someone right between the eyes and let them know that they are actually the problem.
-When it is time to deliver that piece of insight, hit ’em hard I say.
+When it is time to deliver that moment of truth, hit ’em hard I say.
 There’s no point dancing around the subject, or using politically correct euphemisms.
 Sometimes being blunt is best.
 Get the pain over with quickly.

 In this particular case the 2 partners of the firm had both contributed to the discussion, and it was apparent that the staff member was an enthusiastic worker who was focussed on doing what they though was the important.
 It turns out that the partner in charge had different ideas, but hadn’t actually told the staff member.
 There was no management of the basic activities…no setting of either priorities or boundaries…no guidance of development of the staff member…no nurturing of a valuable asset.
 Frankly the manager wasn’t managing; the boss was terrible at being a boss, and the staff member was persevering anyway.
 Full kudos where it belongs…